Sneak in more vegetables in your diet with this red beet power smoothie. It’s made with ingredients that you can easily find!

 - 8 new vegetable smoothies recipes: they have never been featured on my blog before!

 - Smoothies made with simple ingredients: I wanted to make sure that I only used ingredients that you could easily find at your grocery store.
 Of course, you can always get fancy and whatever ingredients you like.

 The best part is that the e-book is free!
-All you need to do is sign up for my weekly newsletter.
+All you need to do is sign up for newsletter.
 I send a message out every week to give you updates on what’s new on the blog, and I’ll sprinkle some subscriber-exclusive recipes along the way, too.
 If you’re interested in my vegetable smoothies e-book, or if you would like to hear more from me, be sure to subscribe!

 MASTER MY MISTAKES / COOKING NOTES

 - Cooked or uncooked beets: Feel free to use cooked or raw beets, whichever is more convenient for you.
 I noticed that smoothies made with raw beets tend not to be as smooth, but that didn’t bother me too much.